How to Hire a Fundraising Consultant | 5 Crucial Steps

 - A long history serving nonprofits as a firm.

-3. Choose a consultant who is the best fit for your team.
+3. Choose a fundraising consultant who is the best fit for your team.

 Finally, after building a list of the top fundraising consultants and refining the contenders, it’s time to pick your top choice (or choices).

 At this stage, you’ll want to select your best-fit fundraising consultant as well as 3-5 backup options.
-Your final selections should meet some at least the following criteria:
+Your final selections should meet at least some of the following criteria:

 - Do they have experience with nonprofits in your sector?
 Your team should be confident that the fundraising consultant you choose understands the realities of your sector and has experience building successful campaigns for nonprofits like yours.